 Again, this is an easy problem to rectify if you know that it exists.
 Employees want to know that their hard work doesn’t go unnoticed, and sometimes a little acknowledgement is all it takes.
 Plus, when you start giving out kudos to your employees, they will work even harder to earn more.

 They Don’t Feel Like Their Compensation is Fair

 When employees feel they are underpaid, they are going to seek out other opportunities that will pay them more.
 This could cause you to lose one of your best employees.
 If only you knew that they thought they were underpaid before it was too late.
-You could have discovered this information and made the appropriate changes with the help of an employee survey.
+You could have discovered this information and made the appropriate changes with the help of an employee experience survey program.